calizarr/PyPipeline/README.md

    - We used Bowtie2 for the standard pipeline with default parameters.

 ##### 2. RUN2_ManageFiltering_byDirectory will take your FastQ files, 3p and 5p trim them and then separate the pairs and orphans.
-   - 5pTrim uses a custom Perl script to remove the first 15 nucleotides because Illumina sequencing's first 15 nts are never good.
+   - 5pTrim uses a custom Perl script to remove the first 15 nucleotides.
-   - Unsure if the new Illumina sequencers have the 15 nucleotide problem.
-If they do not, turn off (make 0) the 5pTrim option in the config file.
+     * Originally on older Illumina machines the first 15 nt had a high enough error rate that it was better to trim them off.
+     * On the newest Illumina machines, the first 15 nueclotide's error rate is normally fine.
+Turn off 5pTrim option if undesired.
    - 3pTrim uses the fastq_quality_trimmer in the fastx_toolkit.

 ##### 3. RUN3_AlignToReferences will take your filtered FastQ read pairs and align them to the Bowtie2 indices/reference genome.